christian-marie/talk-roundtrip/slides.md

-% Error-free JSON round-trips
+% Round tripping balls
-% (half the typing, partial isomorphisms & Haskell)
+% (with partial isomorphisms & Haskell)

 # What do I want to show you?